| Though she has been riding english since age eight, 2012 Longwood

 interview, which took place a week later.
 It was interesting that in the next

+week or two, I heard from three or four more places!”
 The job is the latest chapter in her equestrian career.
 Lash began riding

 at age eight.
 During her internship last summer at Cornerstone Equestrian Inc.